 Fuel injectors are used in all modern engines, and are a vital component in the fuel management system.
 A bad fuel injector will wreak havoc with how your engine runs, and will likely leave you stranded on the side of the road.

 Up until the 1980's, fuel injection was controlled in most engines by a carburettor.
-Under pressure to make engines more efficient, and in a bid to reduce exhaust emissions, manufacturers were forced to change how fuel management was controlled in engines.
+In a bid to reduce exhaust emissions, manufacturers were forced to change how fuel consumption was controlled by engines.

 Fuel injectors are now used in pretty much all passenger vehicles.
 They are a vital part of a complex fuel management system.
 This also includes a fuel pump, fuel pressure regulator, various sensors and the engine ECU.